Natural Language as Policies: Reasoning for Coordinate-Level Embodied Control with LLMs: Related works

-Novel tasks have been a crucial problem for robotics.
+Task-level zero-shot capability has been a crucial problem for robotics since it involves the capability to generalization for novel tasks.
 BC-Z~\cite{jang2022bc} tackles the zero-shot problem by having a huge dataset and task embeddings.
-Huang et al. \cite{huang2022language} introduce action planning in zero-shot situations considering executable pre-defined actions.
+Huang et al. \cite{huang2022language} introduce task planning in zero-shot situations considering executable pre-defined actions.
 Socratic Models~\cite{zeng2022socratic} leverage the zero-shot capability of LLMs to translate simple actions into code with in-context examples.
 Teyun et al.\cite{kwon2023language} propose an LLM-based code generation approach without any in-context examples, relying on reasoning to address zero-shot tasks.
-Obviously, Zero-shot is a promising approach, however, LLM can handle only general and simple situations and prompts in zero-shot situations \cite{rana2023contrastive}.
+Obviously, these Zero-Shot solution without any examples is a promising approach, however, LLM can handle only general and simple situations and prompts in zero-shot situations \cite{rana2023contrastive}.
 Therefore we emphasize that it is crucial to use in-context examples of previously encountered tasks if the task is complicated, for instance, VIMABench\cite{jiang2023vima}.